reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 #### How to configure the Reverb module ?

-Configure in PrestaShop 1.6 : _Modules & services > modules & services > Fin the Reverb module > Configure_
+Configure in PrestaShop 1.6 : _Modules & services > modules & services > Find the Reverb module > Configure_
 Configure in PrestaShop 1.7 : _Modules > Modules & services > installed > Reverb > Configure_

 #### Login